Fees and charges and refund policy

 What if I want to withdraw or get a refund?

-If you are withdrawing from a Government-subsidised place or applying for a refund you need to complete a Withdrawal/Refund Application form and post it or return it to your campus of enrolment.
+In 2014 if you are withdrawing from a Government-subsidised place or applying for a refund you need to complete a Withdrawal/Refund Application form and post it or return it to your campus of enrolment.

 You will not be eligible for a refund of the your course fee unless you meet the exceptional circumstances listed below.
 If you are applying for a refund you will need to attach information and documents that show how you are eligible for a refund.